-How to Be Successful by Embracing Change
+How to Be Successful by Embracing Change You need to get comfortable with being uncomfortable and leverage change for your success.

 Change is a big part of being successful.
 Not only is change good (if you don't believe me, look at the fashions of the 70s and 80s), but it's accelerating at an increasingly rapid pace.
 While it took 75 years for 100 million users to adopt the telephone, it only took four and a half for the Internet and just over a year for Candy Crush Saga.